hajkmap/Hajk/new-client/src/plugins/Dummy/readme.md

 - Make a copy of the plugin-template (The plugin template is still TODO, so copy the Dummy for now)
 - Set proper names on files and components
 - **Make sure to add the new plugin to buildConfig.json (both to "allTools" as well as "activeTools")**
+- Make sure to add the Dummy-plugin to the tool-array in the mapConfig.